Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Other BELLARDs on the Western Prairies

-Area church and civil records make it difficult to link some Bellards in the western parishes with known Acadian lines of the family there:
+Area church and civil records make it difficult to link many Bellards in the western parishes with known lines of the family there:

 Valéry Bellard married Émelie Bellevue.
 Their son Valérien was born in St. Landry Parish in April 1840.